- The Contemplative Rosary with St. John Paul II and St. Teresa of Avila

 • A concluding short prayer asking God for the fruits specific to that Mystery

-• Plus much more, so that finally you can begin to pray the Rosary as Saint John Paul wants you to pray it!
+• Plus much more, so that you can begin to pray the Rosary as Pope St. John Paul II asked us to.